Codesai/practice_program_ts_audiense/20-tic-tac-toe/README.md

 ---------
 O | X | X

-Player 1 wins
+X wins!
 ```

-B) There is a draw in both console shows:
+b.
+If the game ends without a winner both consoles will show:

 ```
 X | O | X
 ---------